 Universities

-I taught creative writing for around ten years with adults and undergraduates at the University of Leeds’ School of Continuing Education, and ran the University’s annual creative writing summer school.
-I also worked with novelist Martyn Bedford to set up a Creative Writing programme for undergraduates in the School of Cultural Studies at Leeds Metropolitan University.
-This is now running as an elective module, offered to second and third year students.
+I taught for ten years at the University of Leeds’ School of Continuing Education, and directed their annual creative writing summer school.
+I also worked with novelist Martyn Bedford to set up a Creative Writing programme for undergrads in the School of Cultural Studies at Leeds Metropolitan University.
+This now runs as an elective module, offered to 2nd and 3rd years.

 Schools